glyphx/WTC-MINER-PRO/README.md

 It should correspond with the number of instances on GPU's you would like to run \
 $NUM_GPU Default Configuration: 1

-**IMPORTANT** To use MultiGPU you had ot have modified the .exe's with a hexeditor or the like.
+**IMPORTANT** To use MultiGPU you had to have modified the .exe's with a hexeditor.
-I can teach you how to disassemble the .exe's,  @glyphx on telegram or glyph.miser@gmail.com.
+I will not redistribute the modified .exe's to you.
+However, I can teach you how to disassemble the .exe's: @glyphx on telegram or glyph.miser@gmail.com.
+**Warning**
+**Do not run other people's modified .exe's, you are implicitly giving them your trust.**

 ## [CPU] :computer:

 If you want to use CPU, set $NUM_CPU's to 1 in the top of wtc.au3.  \
 $NUM_CPU Default Configuration: 0 (Currently can only be 1 or 0)  \
 If using CPU it will be run on the last miner file you include, that file doens't need ming_run.exe.

+## [GPU+CPU] :computer: :vhs:

+You can use CPU+GPU without modified .exe's.

 ## [EXAMPLE MULTI-GPU AND CPU SETUP] :computer: :vhs: :vhs: :vhs: